jeffaco/duplicacy-util/README.md

 In short, `duplicacy-util` is a utility to run Duplicacy backups.
 While there are a number of
 [other tools](https://github.com/gilbertchen/duplicacy/wiki/Scripts-and-utilities-index)
-available to do similar things, duplicacy-util has a number of advantages:
+available to do similar things, `duplicacy-util` has a number of advantages:

 * It is completely portable.
 It's trivial to run on Windows, Mac OS/X, Linux, or any other platorm supported by the Go language.
-You schedule it, and duplicacy-utils will perform the backups.
-Note that [Duplicacy][] itself is written in Go, so if you can use [Duplicacy][], you can use dupliacy-util.
+You schedule it, and `duplicacy-util` will perform the backups.
+Note that [Duplicacy][] itself is written in Go, so if you can use [Duplicacy][], you can use `dupliacy-util`.
 * It is self-contained.
 Copy a single executable, and `duplicacy-util` is fully functional.
 It is easy to install and easy to upgrade, and you don't need to install packages to make it work properly.
 * It is "set and forget".
-I use duplicacy-utils to send E-Mail upon completion.
+I use `duplicacy-util` to send E-Mail upon completion.
 Then I run scripting on my E-Mail server (I use gmail) to move successful backups to the trash.
 This means that I can review backups at any time but, if I don't, the mail messages are deleted after 30 days.
 If any backup fails, it's left in your inbox for you to review.